andrewdotn/crk-db/README.md

 ## Building the Database

 1. Download the original data source.
-Currently the only data source that this repo parses is the _Cree: Words_ (CW) database, stored in `Wolvengrey.toolbox`. **Do not commit this file to git.**
+Currently the only data source that this repo parses is the _Cree: Words_ (CW) database, stored in `crk/dicts/Wolvengrey.toolbox` in the ALTLab repo. **Do not commit this file to git.**

+2. Install the dependencies for this repo: `npm install`.

+3. Once installed, you can convert individual data sources by running `convert-* <inputPath> <outPath>` from the command line, where `*` stands for the abbreviation of the data source, ex. `convert-cw Wolvengrey.toolbox CW.json`.

+4. You can also convert individual data sources by running the conversion scripts as modules.
+Each conversion script is located in `lib/convert.{ABBR}.js`, where `{ABBR}` stands for the abbreviation of the data source.
+Each module exports a function which takes two arguments: the path to the data source and the path where you would like the converted data saved (this should have a `.json` extension).

+## Tests

+Test for this repository are written using Mocha + Chai.
+The tests check that the conversion scripts are working properly, and test for all known edge cases.
+The test spec for each conversion script is located alongside that conversion script in `lib`, with the extension `.test.js`.
+You can run the entire test suite with `npm test`.

 <!-- Links -->
 [ALTLab]:     https://github.com/UAlbertaALTLab